dojo/docs/dojox/html.rst

   * To encode a string with default encodings (HTML and LATIN-1) you do:  str = dojox.html.entities.encode(str);
   * To decode a string with default encodings (HTML and LATIN-1) you do:  str = dojox.html.entities.decode(str);
   * For more information, please see the entities documentation.

+* ``New in 1.4`` `dojox.html.entities <dojox/html/entities>`_

+  Adds utility functions in for formatting HTML.

+  * To use dojo.require("dojox.html.format");
+  * you now have access to a prettyPrint function, one that takes a string of HTML text and tries to format it so that it is easily human readable.

 ========